An Industry that was

 Born and then Lost

-At the turn of the 20th century Chicago, some innovative folks on the north-side of Chicago sparked long-term public interest in a new industry that had its home in what was then referred to as the
+At the turn of the 20th century Chicago, some innovative folks on the north-side of Chicago sparked long-term public interest in a new industry that had its home in what was then referred then as the

 District of Lake View, a relatively new area of Chicago that was annexed in 1889.